 What Reidvale must do

-- provide us with regular updates on its progress in implementing its Governance Improvement Plan to address the serious weaknesses in its governance and financial management;
+- keep us up to date with progress in implementing its Governance Improvement Plan to address the weaknesses in its governance and financial management;

 What we will do